 Deadline for USDA Conservation Innovation Grant Pre-proposals January 31

-WASHINGTON, Jan.
-4, 2012 – Agriculture Secretary Tom Vilsack today reminded applicants that January 31, 2012, is the last day to submit project pre-proposals for fiscal year 2012 Conservation Innovation Grants (CIG) from the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS).
+LITTLE ROCK, AR, Jan.
+11, 2012 – Agriculture Secretary Tom Vilsack reminded applicants that January 31, 2012, is the last day to submit project pre-proposals for fiscal year 2012 Conservation Innovation Grants (CIG) from the USDA’s Natural Resources Conservation Service (NRCS).
 Pre-proposals support large-scale demonstration projects that test and prove original approaches to conserving America’s private lands.

 “These conservation grants continue to generate exciting new ideas that help farmers and ranchers run sustainable and profitable operations and address high-priority natural resource concerns,” said Agriculture Secretary Tom Vilsack.
 “We are proud to encourage the advancement of innovative conservation methods that will benefit producers, the public and the economy for years to come.”